Refinitiv/websocket-api/Applications/Examples/RDP/python/README.md

   endpoint (host and port) or if unspecified will discover the endpoint information using a service discovery URL using a region supplied as input.
-The Authentication is 'oAuthClientCred' or RDP version2 (v2) auth which uses client credentials grant with Refintiv provided credentials: clientid (username) and clientsecret (password).
+The Authentication is 'oAuthClientCred' or RDP version2 (v2) auth which uses client credentials grant with Refintiv provided Service Account credentials: clientid (username) and clientsecret (password).

 These applications are intended as sample examples.
 Some of the design choices were made to favor simplicity and readability over performance.
 These applications